It is not down on any map; true places never are.Herman Melville, Moby-Dick or, the Whale

 One of the so-called “Genuine Mahoganies,” Honduras Mahogany is very resistant to rot and termites although some beetles will eat it if they can find it.
 We will look more at the sensory capabilities of bugs in a later post in this series.

 HM is strong, not too heavy, easily worked, glues exceptionally well, and is phenomenally stable.
 Along with Cuban Mahogany, it has been the most desirable wood for luxury furniture in the Americas and Europe for centuries.

 This wood is difficult to obtain in the United States nowadays because of import restrictions prompted by environmental destruction through over-harvesting, but at the time, it was readily available as S2S clear lumber in the People’s Socialist Republic of Northern California.

 HM’s coloration varies from tree to tree.
 The coloration of the HM I purchased was not the most desireable dark red, but the less-expensive, less-dense orangish variety.
 However, I splurged and used feather-crotch boards for the lid’s floating panels and ribbon-figured HM for the tray sides.

 I used no “secondary woods” except for the 5mm plywood non-structural loose dividers in the sawtill.
 No need to be a cheapskate.

 One very common failure mode is ruptured corner joints resulting from what appeared to be drops and impacts.
 Another common failure mode is cracks, gaps and warped lids resulting from differential expansion/contraction inherent in wood.
-So I needed to develop solutions to these traditional failure modes.

 In a dovetailed chest, impact forces from drops frequently cause corner joints to fail, so the solution I employed was to use plenty of dovetails, and to make the side wall material thick enough to provide adequate surface area for glue to bond and impact energy to be safely dissipated without causing the carcass to rupture.